 Mr. Lesar does, however, assist the Committee in setting executive compensation for the other NEOs.
 He and the independent, external compensation consultant to the Committee are guided by our compensation principles.
-They also consider current business conditions. they determine, such as for retention or performance purposes.
-Exercise prices are set at the closing stock price on the date of the approved grant.
+They also consider current business conditions.

 The following recommendations are made to the Committee for each NEO: